 Department of Academic Affairs

-Dr. Annagene Yucas is the Vice President for Academic Relations and oversees the work of the Department of Academic Affairs.
-She also assists the academic team with new curriculum and oversees the Academic Advisory Board activities.
-CAPA has worked closely with Dr. Yucas since the early 90s when she first developed an institutional relationship with CAPA as the Director of Study Abroad at the University of Pittsburgh.
-Having built several programs with CAPA over the years, she has an excellent understanding of CAPA's mission and program models.
+As the Vice President for Academic Affairs, Dr. Annagene (Angi) Yucas heads the CAPA International Academic Management Team which is comprised of the academic directors of all CAPA programs.
+She is responsible for the implementation and compliance of all CAPA academic policies and procedures, as well as curriculum development.
+Her top priority is maintaining a high standard of academic quality in CAPA programs, conducting annual program assessments and five-year comprehensive, onsite reviews.
+She also serves as the CAPA liaison to the CAPA Academic Advisory Board and the Schools of Record.
+CAPA has worked closely with Dr. Yucas since the early ‘90s when she first developed an institutional relationship with CAPA as the Director of Study Abroad at the University of Pittsburgh.
+Having built several programs with CAPA over the years, she has an excellent understanding of CAPA's mission, sites, and program models.

-Dr. Yucas has enjoyed an outstanding career in International Education for over 28 years.
+Angi has enjoyed an outstanding career in International Education for over 30 years.
 She possesses comprehensive knowledge of education abroad programming and assessment; student advising; campus and community life in the US; national outreach; fundraising and scholarship resources; standards of good practice; relevant legal issues; and effective crisis management practice.

 The CAPA Academic Advisory Board

 The CAPA Academic Advisory Board (AAB) provides advice and counsel on the development and maintenance of CAPA program locations.
 The AAB is composed of faculty and administrative experts in the field of education abroad.
 Board members serve as individuals with no implied or explicit expectation that their institutions approve or recommend their students use CAPA programs.
 For a current list of AAB members, please contact Dr. Yucas.